batuff/Survival/README.md

 ### Usage

 ### Full description
-A full description of the code can be found in the User's Manual, named "Survival_REFERENCE_MANUAL.pdf" in the "Documentation" directory.
+A full description of the code can be found in the User's Manual: "Documentation/Survival_REFERENCE_MANUAL.pdf".

 ### Reference published paper:
 *Writing in progress!!*